abhineetz/dev-productivity/jvmtuning.md

 -XX:ReservedCodeCacheSize=<N>

 #### Garbage Collection
->Generational GC - Based on young and old generation.
+>Generational GC:- Based on young and old generation.
 >1.
-Serial: -XX:+UseSerialGC
+Serial:- -XX:+UseSerialGC
 >2.
-Parallel
+Parallel:-
 >3.
-CMS
+CMS:-
 >4.
-Garbage First (G1GC)
+Garbage First (G1GC):-
 >> Young generation is divided into Eden & Survivor space (S0, S1).
-Objects are created in Eden space, when eden fills up minor GC takes place and surviving objects are aged incremented moved to the empty survivor space say S1.
+Objects are created in Eden space, when eden fills up minor GC takes place and surviving objects are aged incremented and moved to the empty survivor space say S1.
 The other survior space S0 objects are also age incremented; if they cross threshold they are moved to Old generation; remaining objects from S0 are copied to S1.
 Now S0 and eden space memory is cleared.
-This process continues with each minor GC and objects are moved between survivor spaces.
+This process continues with each minor GC and objects are moved between survivor spaces and tenured objects are moved to old generation.
 Eventually the old generation will become full and need GC, called major or full GC.
 It takes more time as the old generation space is large and holds large number of objects.

 > Throughput definition w.r.t.
-GC - The ration of time spent in doing application work vs GC.
+GC:- The percentage of time spent in doing application work vs GC.

->>Basic Collectors - Parallel collector
+>>Basic Collectors:- Parallel collector
 * Stop all application threads
 * Mark unreachable objects
 * Free the memory